aheze/Popovers/README.md

         }
         .popover(present: $present) {

-            /// Directly passing in the binding is unsupported.
+            /// Directly passing down the variable (no $) is unsupported.
 The button might not update.
             Button(string) {
                 string = "The string changed."
             }